rohanmaniwade/simpleThesis-typst/simple-thesis/05_data_acquisition.typ

   figure(
     box(stroke: 1pt+black, inset: 1mm)[
       #image("../../Images/ArtemiS Suite screenshots/Impulsehammertest_9.png", width: 100mm)
-    ], caption: "Impulse Hammer Test for the Backend PCB on HEAD acoustics ArtemiS" )
+    ], caption: [Impulse hammer test for the _backend PCB_ on _HEAD acoustics ArtemiS_]
+  )
 )<impulsehammer1>

-@impulsehammerfrequencies summarizes the experimentally identified natural frequencies and corresponding damping ratios for each mode of the backend PCB.
+@impulsehammerfrequencies summarises the experimentally identified natural frequencies and corresponding damping ratios for each mode of the _backend PCB_.
 The mode number indicates the order of the vibration mode, the frequency column lists the measured natural frequency in hertz, and the damping percentage quantifies how quickly vibrations in each mode decay after excitation.

-#figure(kind: table, caption: [Experimentally identified natural frequencies and damping ratios for the backend PCB])[
+#figure(kind: table, caption: [Experimentally identified natural frequencies and damping ratios for the _backend PCB_])[
   #tblr(
     columns: (auto, auto, auto),
     align: (center, center, center),